ivbrajkovic/Tasks/README.md

 ### Task 5 - Typing Speed - JS (Basic)

 Tracking typing speed in word per second (WPS).
-It does not track the whole lenght of text area, but only the curent typing word.
+It does not track the whole lenght of text area, but only the curent word as the user is typing.
 It assume a word lenght of **5 chars**, it start tracking when first char is presed (escluding **delete** and **backspace** keys) and keep tracking until 5 chars are elapsed, then show the result on page.